anastasiaclark/GEP662_Spring2018/installations.md

 ## Install Anaconda's distribution of Python for **ALL USERS** (GIS Lab)
 * Download Anaconda from https://www.anaconda.com/download
 * Select the appropriate for your OS Graphical Installer.
 For this course, we will be using Python 3.
 * Run the executable.
-For the location, install under C:\ drive. make a folder “Python3” if necessary.
+For the location, install under C:\ drive; make a folder “Python3” if necessary.
   When asked, check **All Users** box and check **Add Anaconda to my PATH environment variable** box

 ## Packages to install